Trans Woman Suing ‘Hooters’ For Refusing To Hire Her

 Brandy Livingston, a transgender woman, has filed a lawsuit against a Hooters franchise, alleging discrimination after the restaurant reportedly declined to hire her due to concerns about her “image.”

 Brandy Livingston, a frequent visitor at the Hooters on Wolf Road in Colonie, New York, had long dreamed of working there.
-She claims she applied for a position three times but was repeatedly turned down.

 In an interview with News10, Livingston shared feeling disrespected as a woman by the staff, who she claims openly discriminated against her.